cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 # Overview

-This guide will explain how to bootstrap a secured manager and use it from the CLI and web UI. <br/>
+This guide will explain how to bootstrap a secured manager and use it from the CLI and web UI. <br>
 Securing the manager focuses on the REST service, which is the access point of all clients to the management server.

 Cloudify's security framework uses the [Flask-secuREST](https://github.com/cloudify-cosmo/flask-securest/tree/0.6) package, which integrates with [Flask-RESTful](https://flask-restful.readthedocs.org/en/0.3.2/) to secure REST services.

-When security is enabled, all requests to the REST service are authenticated before they can reach their endpoint.
+When security is enabled, all requests to the REST service are authenticated before they can reach their endpoint (except internal requests, as explained in the Advanced section below).<br>
-For example, when a user of the Web-UI attempts to see the all blueprints, a request is sent to the REST service "blueprints" endpoint, but it will only reach it if the user is logged in with valid credentials. <br/>
+For example, when a user of the Web-UI attempts to see the all blueprints, a request is sent to the REST service "blueprints" endpoint, but it will only reach it if the user is logged in with valid credentials. <br>
-Similarly, the CLI command "cfy deployments create" will only be successful if valid username and password are sent with the REST call to the endpoint "deployments".
+Similarly, the CLI command "cfy deployments create" will only be successful if valid credentials are sent with the REST call to the endpoint "deployments".
 Of course, direct requests made using other clients (e.g. curl) must also include correct credentials, or they will fail with an "Unauthorized User" error.